“The difference between the almost right word and the right word is really a large matter.

 $0.02 per word.

-Have you ever known what you want to say but not how to say it?
-This is the step where we polish your prose, find just the right way to turn a phrase, and align the reader’s understanding with the author’s intent.
+This line-by-line focus (sometimes called a content edit) is where we polish your prose, turn a phrase in the right direction, and align the reader’s understanding with the author’s intent.

-Line editing is where words become art.
+Line editing transforms words into art.
 Fight scenes get punchier.
-Sailors get saltier.
-Characters find their unique voices.
+Characters find their voices.
 Colors, smells, tastes, and textures gain definition.
-And the dreaded white room transforms into a place the reader wants to crawl through the page to inhabit.
+And the dreaded white room is made over as a place the reader wants to crawl through the page to inhabit.

-I include a second pass for grammar, spelling, and other technical corrections (i.e. “light” copyediting or pre-copyediting) in this service.
+After I return my suggestions and you make revisions, I take a second pass at the manuscript for additional grammar, spelling, and other technical corrections (i.e. “light” copyediting or pre-copyediting).

 • Add-on Service: Series Catch-up

 Does your book require context to be fully appreciated because it’s not the first in a series?
-I’m happy to read as many books as needed to get caught up.
+I’m happy to read as many books as needed to see the big picture.
 This is a valuable add-on if you want me to understand where your characters have been before I make any calls about where they are or where they’re going.

-• I read the story start-to-finish, noting my thoughts/reactions as I go.
+• I read the story start-to-finish, noting my thoughts and reactions as I go.

 Then, I re-read, summarizing events chapter-by-chapter, and constructing an outline I can use to examine the story’s structure and plot progression.
 I check the outline for clues to pacing issues, missing story beats, unnecessary side plots, incomplete character arcs, and so on.